foobnix/LibreraReader/README.md

 ## Create Firebase Authentication file

-To build with firebase support (all version but the ones for Fdroid) you need to get an authentication file for firebase services offered by google.
+To build with firebase support (all versions but the ones for F-Droid) you need to get an authentication file for firebase services offered by Google.
 Therefore please follow https://firebase.google.com/docs/android/setup to create your own project.
 You need to register for the packages com.foobnix.pdf.info and com.foobnix.pdf.reader.a1.
 This way you will get a google-services.json file that you have to place in the app folder of the repository.

-For this project only Analytics is used, so a spakling plan is all you need.
+For this project only Analytics is used, so a sparkling plan is sufficient.

 ## Librera Build on MuPdf